Mount Hood Freeway: Revolt and aftermath

 Approval for the Mount Hood Freeway was withdrawn by the Multnomah County Board of Commissioners on February 21, 1974, which was followed by a similar action from the Portland City Council in late July.
 After the project's cancellation, local transportation planners began to look at completing I-205.
 Disputes with the new freeway-adverse Multnomah County Commission had left a 9 mi gap between the two completed sections.
 I-205 ended in the south just across the Clackamas County line and stopped at the Columbia River in the north.
 After the successful battle over the Mount Hood, activists were pushing for I-205's cancellation, while some neighborhoods and businesses wanted it further east or west (depending on the proposal).

 After some negotiation, I-205's Multnomah County segment was finalized, reducing interchanges, eliminating a possible provision for a Mount Hood Freeway interchange, and resulting in the alignment of today's I-205.
 An unfinished, grade-separated transitway and a bike path were added to I-205, part of the Mount Hood Freeway ideas that actually influenced another freeway.
 The transitway is now being used as the route for the TriMet MAX Red Line and the MAX Green Line.

 Since the completion of I-205, no major freeways have been built in the Portland metropolitan area.

 A total of 415 parcels in the future path of the Mount Hood Freeway were acquired by the state government, costing $7.8 million in 1975.
 They were gradually resold for re-integration after the proposal was defeated.

 Some believe the Mount Hood Freeway is one of the things most recognizable as a reason for the development and promotion of alternative forms of transportation in Portland.
 The MAX light rail system, the Portland Transit Mall, and the city's notable bicycle-friendly policies are said by some Portlanders to have stemmed from the freeway revolt.

 Remnants

-Only a few physical signs are around of the canceled freeway, mostly in the form of incomplete connecting ramps or ramp stubs.
-Some previous evidence of the Mount Hood Freeway has been eliminated with new roadwork.
+Only a few physical signs remain of the canceled freeway, mostly in the form of incomplete connecting ramps or ramp stubs.
+Some previous evidence of the Mount Hood Freeway has been eliminated by new roadwork.